dnsimple/dnsimple-support/content/articles/webhooks.markdown

 ![Add the URL and save it](/files/webhooks-add-url.png)

-Finally you will be redirected to the Automation section again and the new webhook will appear on the list of all the webhooks.
+Finally you will be redirected to the Automation section again and the new webhook recipient will appear on the list of all the webhooks.

 ![Recipient added](/files/webhooks-recipient-added.png)